lamekid123/NeoChessBot/README.md

 # NeoChessBot
 NeoChessBot is a upgraded version of [ChessBot](https://github.com/GNOLNG/ChessBot) with enhanced usability, functionality and reliability.
 New features such as Voice Input using Whisper Model, Operation and Guidance by Chat Bot, Puzzle Mode, New Board Detection Algorithm and a more informative interface.
+If you have tried the software, I would greatly appreciate any feedback through a brief satisfaction survey: https://forms.gle/5P7dv2KrFnR6aVSs5

 ## Quick Start
 1. Download the zip file of NeoChessBot and its related on https://github.com/lamekid123/NeoChessBot/releases/download/v1/NeoChessBot.zip